AlexandriaDAO/core/scripts/whitepaper.md

   - DAO approves controls key attributes of the NFT, and retains power to transfer.
   - I.e., pirated copy waits until owner comes to claim it, then transfers it, then verifies it and pays the true owner.

-- Decentralization
+- Decentralization (we might not need this.
+Just enough to explain copyright stuff.)
   - This is a rudimentary DAO, and the only nessasary setup to decentralize now.
-The rest of the architecutre, variable pricing, and code updates, are not configured to this DAO.
+The rest of the architecture, variable pricing, and code updates, are not configured to this DAO.
   - The goal is to decentralize key elements with canister either by 'blackholing' and keeping Alexandria enforcably forkable at all times, or by canister control to the SNS or an SNS fork.
 At this stage though, it makes most sense to blackhole the token logic and leave the buisiness logic mutable because it will likely require years of itteration.
   - Explain why others can fork, or use their own version, and that's okay because they wouldn't want to.

-### Part 2: Token Economics
+### Part 4: Ecosystem (basically the existing whitepaper).
-Two tokens.
-LBRY for payment, ALEX for revshare.

-- LBRY Mechanics
-  - Mint rules: 1:1000 ratio.
-  - Burn rules: Each burn mines a block.
-- UCG Mechanics
-  - Mining distribution.
-  - LBRY mechanism.
-- Librarian Reputation System.
+- Becoming a Librarian

-### Part 3: Ecosystem
+  - First experience looks like an app store.
+  - Apps will each have their own buisiness models and onboarding, but the apps we start with will be directly connected to the Librarian system.
+  - COLLECT section (or part about authenticating librarians)

-Flagship App - Bibliotheca (library)
+- Flagship App - Bibliotheca (library)
-  - Peruse
+  - Peruse - New users see search engines.
-  - Read
+  - Read - New users search read stuff.
-  - Collect
+  - Collect - Bullet part of this section about collecting stuff.
-  - Earn
+  - Earn - Kindof make from scratch.
   - Aggregate

-Partner App - Syllogos (aggregate)
+- Partner App - Syllogos (aggregate)
-- Uses fragments + search to create original content.
+  - AGGREGATE SECTION
+  - SHARE SECTION
+  - CREATE SECTION
   - Whiteboards.
   - Blogs.

 Partner App - Dialectica (debate/reasoning):
 - Uses SBTs + AI LibModule.
   - Debate Threads.
-Etc.
+  - Sentiment analysis to discover truth.
+  - etc. from scratch.

+Partner App - Emporium (trading post):
+  - NFT marketplace for all Alexandria NFTs.
+  - TRADE section.

 Partner App - Dialogos (conversation)
   - Chatbots with people based on their collected works.